 An internet search on the topic of Associative Remote Viewing will also locate reports of success, almost all of which involve some form of financial investing, sports betting, or playing the lottery.
 Curiously, these reports typically have in common a pattern of initial success, while subsequent attempts to replicate the success routinely fail or are never reported.
 This is assuming, in some instances, subsequent attempts were made to earn even more money.
 'One-hit wonders' abound.

 Unfortunately, Schwartz was right: The Associative Remote Viewing technology he developed was good for one-off events, but fundamentally flawed as a tool for long-term projects.
-The good news is I have resolved the numerous, critical shortcomings of traditional Associative Remote Viewing technology.
-The most fundamental, game-ending pitfalls which have plagued practitioners forever have been transcended as can be seen in my results below.
+The good news is I have resolved the numerous, critical shortcomings of traditional Associative Remote Viewing technology creating a proprietary technology that works.
+The most fundamental, game-ending pitfalls which have plagued practitioners forever have been transcended, as can be seen in my results below, and this technology will be available soon in the form of a training course.

 IN 2004, I BEGAN PRACTICING, researching and developing Remote Viewing and Associative Remote Viewing technology, confident I could both improve the Remote Viewing technology and get the Associative Remote Viewing Technology to work in the long run.
 Rather quickly, however, I focused almost solely on Associative Remote Viewing, specifically attracted to its precisely measurable and indisputable 'Hit' or 'Miss' results.

 In Associative Remote Viewing, a Hit is a prediction that exactly matches the actual outcome of the predicted event.
 For example, Team X was predicted to win the game and Team X did win the game.
-A Miss is a prediction that did not match the actual outcome of the predicted event.
-For example, Team X was predicted to win the game and Team X did not win the game.
+A Miss is a prediction that did not match the actual outcome of the predicted event - Team X was predicted to win the game and Team X did not win the game.

 Unlike Remote Viewing, where determining the accuracy and usefulness of a session can sometimes be as difficult as the AIR report concluded, predictions which are a product of a properly structured Associative Remote Viewing session always prove to be definitively accurate or inaccurate.
 Also, unlike Remote Viewing, for long-term applications like sports betting and financial investing, Associative Remote Viewing predictions are always actionable or usable.